Research Opportunities with UH Faculty

 - Dr. Partha Krishnamurthy, Department of Marketing and Entrepreneurship asks, "How do people choose between attractive products, and how does it differ from choosing between unattractive products?
 Does having a mental quota for a behavior actually affect one's actual behavior (e.g., I should eat no more than two desserts every week)?
 What influences the happiness people derive from consuming products?"
 If you are curious about questions such as these that focus on consumers and their behavior, and wish to work on research projects, please contact Dr. Krishnamurthy at firstname.lastname@example.org, 713-743-4576.

 - Dr. Badri Roysam, in the Department of Electrical and Computer Engineering, welcomes undergraduate researchers to participate in the FARSIGHT Summer of Innovation experience at his Bio-image Analytics Laboratory.
 In this laboratory, students learn pattern recognition methods, image processing algorithms, and advanced open-source software development skills.
 Importantly, they learn to apply these skills to the task of interpreting biological images.
 These 3-D images of cells and tissue are recorded using laser-scanning fluorescence microscopes.
-These images are usually medically significant, involving cancer tissues, stem cells, and the immune system.
+These images are usually medically significant, involving concussions, stroke, cancers, and the immune system.
 They reveal tissue structure and activities that must be quantified.
-The type of student who would find this experience valuable is: (i) a good C++ programmer; and (ii) is interested in biomedical images.
+The type of student who would find this experience valuable is: (i) a good MATLAB or C++ programmer; and (ii) interested in biomedical imaging.
 Applicants should email Dr. Roysam a copy of their resume, which includes their gpa, and a letter of interest regarding the position.
 You may apply for the SURF program through this opportunity.

 - Dr. Farrokh Attarzadeh, from Computer Engineering Technology (CETE) program, Department of Engineering Technology, is seeking a qualified and interested undergraduate junior or senior student who has a keen interest in robotics.
 In particular, the student will assemble, program and test several different robots with multiple sensors.
 Feasibility of incorporating some of these robots into a curriculum will be studied.
 Students who have embedded systems hardware and software backgrounds may use the knowledge gained and expand it for their senior capstone project in the CETE program.
 Interested students please submit a one page summary of how they can benefit from this project and how they will apply it to their senior project course, relevant courses taken with grades, prior experience with robotic projects, cumulative GPA, and their anticipated date of graduation to firstname.lastname@example.org.

 - Dr. Stacey Gorniak, from the Department of Health and Human Performance, is interested in hosting several undergraduate students in her research group.
-Her research is concerned with the effects of neurological disease on sensorimotor function, specifically of the hands and arms.
-Currently, she is interested in evaluating the effects of diabetic peripheral neuropathy on hand actions using a combination traditional clinical evaluations and miniaturized force transducers.
-Her experiments will be carried out at the National Center for Human Performance in the Texas Medical Center.
-Students interested in clinical medicine, rehabilitation science, biomedical engineering, and/or the mathematical and physical sciences are encouraged to apply.
-For more information, please contact Dr. Gorniak at email@example.com.
+Her research is focused on the effects of neurological disease on sensorimotor and cognitive functions.
+Currently, she is interested in evaluating the effects of diabetes on the neurological system using a combination of traditional clinical evaluations and engineering approaches.
+Her experiments will be carried out at both the University of Houston and various locations within the Texas Medical Center.
+Students interested in medicine, rehabilitation science, biomedical engineering, and/or the mathematical and physical sciences are encouraged to apply.
+For more information, please contact Dr. Gorniak at firstname.lastname@example.org.

 - Dr. Ioannis A. Kakadiaris, from the Department of Computer Science, is offering an opportunity for undergraduate students to join the Computational Biomedicine Laboratory (CBL) at the University of Houston and work on several exciting research projects in the area of image analysis, computer vision, pattern recognition and machine learning.
 Research in the CBL is motivated by fundamental open problems, with an emphasis on applications that address some of society's greatest challenges.
 Application domains include face recognition, non-verbal human behavior understanding, cardiovascular informatics, and neuro-informatics.
 CBL's 3D-3D face recognition software ranked first in the 3D-shape section of the 2007 Face Recognition Vendor Test (FRVT) organized by NIST, while our 3D-2D method outperforms the state of the art 2D face recognition methods.
 Our efforts towards non-verbal human behavior understanding include facial expression analysis and human-activity recognition.
 In cardiovascular informatics, we seek to develop a new scoring paradigm that will capture the individuals that are risk of having a heart attack in the next 12 months.
 Finally, understanding how neurons work requires fundamental understanding of their structure.
 In all these application domains there is a critical need for new methods to extract useful information from the data.
 CBL provides a unique interdisciplinary research environment with internationally recognized collaborators from Medicine, Biology, Mathematics, and Engineering.
 The student will benefit from mentorship of a diverse research team and will be exposed to cutting-edge technology.
 For details please visit the CBL webpage.
 Students will have the opportunity to continue their research as part of their senior honors thesis.
 If interested, please apply to http://www.cbl.uh.edu/opportunities.